Web3Auth PnP Web SDK v10 Migration Guide

 @web3auth/modal

-SDK.
-This powerful SDK allows developers to seamlessly implement pre-built modal UIs or create custom user interfaces with direct connections to authentication providers, all using one consistent API. - Dashboard-Centric Configuration: Many configurations, such as login methods, connection details (formerly verifiers), Smart Account settings, and chain specifics, are now managed through the Web3Auth Developer Dashboard.
-This shift centralizes control, reduces client-side code, and makes updates across projects more straightforward.
+): Consolidates all functionalities into a single SDK supporting both pre-built modal UIs and custom user interfaces with one consistent API. - Dashboard-Centric Configuration: Login methods, connections (formerly verifiers), Smart Account settings, and chain configurations are now managed through the Web3Auth Developer Dashboard.

 chainConfig